webpack-contrib/css-loader/README.md

 ### Recommend

-For `production` builds it's recommended to extract the CSS from your bundle being able to use parallel loading of CSS/JS resources later on.
+For `production` builds, it's recommended to extract the CSS from your bundle being able to use parallel loading of CSS/JS resources later on.
 This can be achieved by using the [mini-css-extract-plugin](https://github.com/webpack-contrib/mini-css-extract-plugin), because it creates separate css files.
 For `development` mode (including `webpack-dev-server`) you can use [style-loader](https://github.com/webpack-contrib/style-loader), because it injects CSS into the DOM using multiple `<style></style>` and works faster.